Ottawa Swans

 In season 2014, the Swans women's squad won the first premiership in the club's history, defeating the Hamilton Wildcats in the Grand Final 7.9.51 to 2.2.14.

-For the 2015 season the Women's team joined AFLQuebec, a 9-a-side competition, and split their team in two, competing as the Carleton Warriors & Rideau Shamrocks.
-The Men's team remained in AFLOntario.
+For the 2015 season the Women's team joined AFL Quebec, a 9-a-side competition, and split their team in two, competing as the Carleton Warriors and Rideau Shamrocks.
+The Men's team remained in AFL Ontario.
 The Carleton Warriors went on the win back to back Premierships in 2015 & 2016.

 2018 saw the Ottawa Swans Men's team win their maiden premiership.
+This was due to the leadership of "Rocket" Frank, Nathan Strom and Matt Powell who were instrumental in building a competitive culture and recruiting Canadian players.
 After a perfect season having won all 12 regular season games, the Swans won all three finals including the Grand Final over the 2017 premiers the Toronto Eagles at Humber College South 10.10 70 - 6.5 41.
 The Women's side fought hard all season in their return to the AFLO.
-They took the battle to the Roos in the Grand Final, but unfortunately were not successful in winning their first Premiership since 2014.
+They took the battle to the Roos in the Grand Final, but lost.

-In 2019, the Ottawa Swans Men's team continued to find success, winning all their regular season games and final matches enroute to hard fought victory against the Hamilton Wildcats to claim back to back Premierships.
-The Women's team put together an impressive regular season with only one loss, but we're not able to replicate their finals magic.
+In 2019, the Ottawa Swans Men's team continued to find success, winning all their regular season games and final matches en route to hard-fought victory against the Hamilton Wildcats to claim back to back Premierships.
+The Women's team put together an impressive regular season with only one loss but were not able to replicate their finals magic.

-In 2020, the AFL Ontario season was cancelled due to the Covid pandemic.
+In 2020/2021, the AFL Ontario season was cancelled due to the COVID-19 pandemic.

+In 2024, the Pony Platter, a preseason exhibition tournament, expanded further to include the New York Magpies, Boston Demons, High Park Demons, and Edmonton AFC in addition to the Quebec Saints and Nova Scotia Pirates.
+This expansion also led to the introduction of a second playing field.

+The Swans introduced a new Indigenous jersey in collaboration with Kanyen’keha Artist Kory Parkin, which was unveiled at their Home Opener on June 8, 2024, during their designated Indigenous Round.
+A Pre-Game ceremony was held with a land acknowledgement and song from Mr. Greg Meekis, an Ojibway Cree from Sandy Lake First Nation, Knowledge Keeper and Cultural Resource Coordinator with the Odawa Native Friendship Centre, following by Anishinabe Hoop dancer Mekhena performing.

+The Women's+ side finished the season with an undefeated record, the first in the AFLO comp since 2015.
+The Swans would defeat the Hamilton Wildcats in the Grand Final.